Best Personal Credit (Privatkredit) in Germany

 Check Your Schufa Score for Free

-Yes, though most banks require a German residence registration (Anmeldung), a valid residence permit with sufficient remaining validity, and proof of regular income from a German employer.
-Online lenders like ING and Targobank tend to be more accessible to non-EU nationals than traditional Sparkassen branches.
+Yes.
+Most banks require a German address registration (Anmeldung), a valid residence permit with sufficient remaining validity, and proof of regular income from a German employer.
+Online lenders like ING and Targobank tend to be more accessible to non-EU nationals than traditional Sparkasse branches, which often have stricter internal lending criteria.

 Jibran Shahid